scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 * They actually extend `jl.Object`
 * Their vtable type is the same as `jl.Object`
-* They each have their own vtable value for the differing metadata, although the method table entries are the same as in `jl.Object`
+* They each have their own vtable value for the differing metadata, although their method table entries are all the same
   * This is also true for reference types: the vtables are dynamically created at run-time on first use (they are values and share the same type, so that we can do)
+* Their virtual method pointers are the same as in `jl.Object`
-* Their `itables` field points to a common itables struct with entries for `jl.Cloneable` and `j.io.Serializable`
+* Their itable slots are all the same, with entries for `jl.Cloneable` and `j.io.Serializable`
 * They have a unique "user-land" field `$underlyingArray`, which is a Wasm array of its values:
   * For primitives, they are primitive arrays, such as `(array mut i32)`
   * For references, they are all the same type `(array mut anyref)`